dcooney/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress content editor or a theme template file.

 == Changelog ==

+= 6.1.0.1 - August 8, 2023 =
+* HOTFIX: Fixed issue with querying data using `custom_args` parameter.
+* HOTFIX: Fixed issue with querying data using the `vars` parameter.

 = 6.1.0 - July 27, 2023 =